Post Oak Plans 2020–2021

 - High School: Hybrid (in-person and distance)

-As Post Oak opens its campuses for the 2020–21 school year, mitigating the risk of the spread of the virus and maintaining a safe environment inside the school relies on all of us to do our part outside of school.
+At Post Oak, mitigating the risk of the spread of the virus and maintaining a safe environment inside the school requires all of us to do our part outside of school.
 Our partnership with you has never been more critical as we navigate a global pandemic.

 We expect all of you to follow the health and safety guidelines as laid out by health professionals worldwide: